-7.4 SUSAR Reporting
+11.7.
+SUSAR Reporting

-In collaboration with the PC-CTU, CTRG and DMEC, the Trial Management group will report all SUSARs to the Competent Authorities (MHRA in the UK), the Research Ethics Committee concerned and Host NHS Trusts.
+In collaboration with the PC-CTU, CTRG and DMEC, the Trial Management group will report all SUSARs to Clinical Trial Protocol Template version 15.0 CONFIDENTIAL © Copyright: The University of Oxford and Oxford University Hospitals NHS Foundation Trust 2019 Page 33 of 58 the Competent Authorities (MHRA in the UK), the Research Ethics Committee concerned and Host NHS Trusts.